kabuli-web/kabuli-web/README.md

 HTML 5️⃣
 myslq 💾

+Use this link to check out the site [MindBender](http://mindbenders.herokuapp.com).

+### Book Listing
+#### a website where user can list book for sale and donate.

+.Net
+Sql server design first
+WebForms
+Css

-Use this link to check out the site [MindBender](mindbenders.herokuapp.com).
+Use this link to check out the site [Book store](http://mindbenders.herokuapp.com).